Rust-Modding-Community/rmc-docs/docs/general/getting-started.md

 ### Writing Your First Plugin

-Here’s a simple **Hello World** plugin that logs a message to RCon/Console when the plugin initializes.
+Here's a simple **Hello World** plugin that logs a message to RCon/Console when the plugin initializes.

 ```csharp
 namespace Oxide.Plugins;